 Is a Part-Time MBA Program Worth It?

-However, controversy exists in some circles over the value of part-time MBA degrees, with Financial Times Business Education Editor Della Bradshaw arguing that these degrees are undervalued.
+However, controversy exists in some circles over the value of part-time MBA degrees and many feel that these degrees are undervalued.

-That may seem curious, given that at most institutions, part-time students earn the same MBA degree as the full-time students, and benefit from the same alumni network.
+That may seem curious, given that at most institutions, students enrolled in part-time MBA degrees earn the same MBA degree as the full-time students, and benefit from the same alumni network.
 Many reports suggest that most recruiters and hiring managers don’t care if one attended a full-time or part-time program.
-For example, Duke University MBA Sam Lee says, “I’ve never hard a hiring manager ask me if I did my MBA full-time or part-time, and as a hiring manager myself, I never once asked a candidate that question either; it’s simply not relevant.”
+For example, Duke University MBA Sam Lee says, “I’ve never heard a hiring manager ask me if I did my MBA full-time or part-time, and as a hiring manager myself, I never once asked a candidate that question either; it’s simply not relevant.”

-This article considers some of the factors that make a part-time on-campus or online MBA degree program worthwhile.
+This article considers some of the factors in determining whether pursuing an MBA part-time, on-campus or online, is worthwhile.

 When is a Part-Time MBA Program Ideal?

 A part-time MBA makes the most sense for those who can benefit more from the flexibility of a part-time program over the focus provided by a full-time one.
 Here are some cases where a part-time degree makes the most sense.

 A part-time MBA may make sense for the following students:

 MBA Candidates with Extensive Work Experience and No Interest in Switching Career Paths

 Kim Clark, the former dean of the Harvard Business School, said that students do not turn down a seat at HBS to go to another business school; they do so because they have great opportunities at work.